 Revision of Gastric Bypass

 Gastric bypass patients typically regain weight because of the stretching of the stomach pouch or through the stretching of the opening between the pouch and small intestine known as the stoma.
-There are three main techniques of revising a gastric bypass that has failed because of stretching:
+There are two main techniques of revising a gastric bypass that has failed because of stretching:

 - Endoscopic plication: This newly refined technique allows the surgeon to reduce the size of the gastric pouch or the size of the opening between the pouch and intestine.
 This procedure can be done through the mouth (endoscopically), with no incisions and a quicker recovery time.

-- Traditional bypass revision: This repeat surgery involves stapling the gastric pouch to a smaller size or taking apart and reconnecting the pouch and intestine to make that connection smaller.
+- Bypass revision: This repeat surgery involves stapling the gastric pouch to a smaller size or taking apart and reconnecting the pouch and intestine to make that connection smaller.
 This procedure is only considered when other means of pouch narrowing are not clinically indicated.
 Because this procedure requires re-stapling, it may be associated with a higher complication rate.

 If you are interested in learning more about bariatric revision surgery, call us at 908-481-1270 to speak to our Revision Surgery Coordinator or Contact Us to request a call back.